kubernetes provider is used,

 container modules can be configured to hot-reload their running services when the module's sources change (i.e. without redeploying).
-In essence, hot-reloading copies source files into the appropriate running containers when code is changed by the user.
+In essence, hot-reloading copies source files into the appropriate running containers (local or remote) when code is changed by the user.

 For example, services that can be run with a file system watcher that automatically update the running application process when sources change (e.g. nodemon, Django, Ruby on Rails, and many other web app frameworks) are a natural fit for this feature.

-Currently, modules configured for hot reloading are only deployed with hot reloading enabled when they're deployed via
+Currently, services are only deployed with hot reloading enabled when their names are passed to the

 Subsequently deploying a service belonging to a module configured for hot reloading via